gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * **Linguistics**: the study of language and its structure, including the analysis of syntax, semantics, and more, with the aim of understanding how languages are formed, used, and change over time.

 The goal of NLP: enabling computers to understand, interpret, and generate human language.
-* *Understanding* langauge: grasping the meaning of words, phrases, or larger units of text.
+* *Understanding* language: grasping the meaning of words, phrases, or larger units of text.
-* *Interpreting* langauge: extracting deeper meaning, context, or intent in text and comprehending it.
+* *Interpreting* language: extracting deeper meaning, context, or intent in text and comprehending it.
 * *Generating* text: producing human-like text

 By having high-quality NLP systems: